Last update: December 25, 2024

 Key takeaways

-- Bile acids are made by the liver to help digest fat.
-Too much bile acid can cause problems to your health
+- Bile acids are made by the liver to help digest fat

 - Side effects of too much bile acid include diarrhea, greasy stools, and stomach pain